morgenman/Computer-Science/Game Development/Game Development.md

 if there's less than 2 neighbors, you are lonely and turn off

 So lines of three flip
 walking skeleton

 # C++ Stuff
 * No garbage collection
+	* make sure to deallocate memory
+* if new is called for an array, before the array is the size stored
 *